 The lack of maturity in technology for the design, manufacture, installation and operation of UAS DAA systems has created a gap in approvals of DAA systems within the civil regulatory framework.
 Small and medium UAS may have size, weight or power (SWAP) limitations that prevent full implementation of DAA systems as defined by the FAA TSOs (TSO-211, TSO-212 and TSO-213).
 Large UAS may have traffic alert and collision avoidance systems (TCAS II), advanced collision and avoidance systems (ACAS), ADS-B and radar systems that are required or typical on commercial aircraft in addition to DAA technology that meets current guidance.
 This challenge of installing a DAA system contributes to a lack of verification, validation, reliability and confidence in the operations of an installed DAA system for UAS, as none of the UAS installed with a DAA system are type-certified.

-The FAA TSOs (TSO-211, TSO-212 and TSO-213) and companion RTCA documents (, and DO-366) reference additional equipage requirements to meet the DAA system performance requirements, such as ADS-B, TCAS II, etc. These requirements are currently required for commercial aircraft and UAS operating in certain airspace.
-These TSOs and RTCA documents do not sufficiently address the DAA systems’ requirements for UAS operating at low altitudes or in airspace with non-cooperative traffic.
-In addition, the TSO Authorization (TSOA) does not address TSOA Installation Approval which is a separate approval required to install the TSO compliant article/equipment in an aircraft.
+The FAA TSOs (TSO-211, TSO-212 and TSO-213) and companion RTCA documents (DO-362, DO-365 and DO-366) reference additional equipage requirements to meet the DAA system performance requirements, such as ADS-B, TCAS II, etc. These requirements are currently required for commercial aircraft and UAS operating in certain airspace.
+These TSOs and RTCA documents do not sufficiently address the DAA systems’ requirements for UAS operating at low altitudes (below 500 feet AGL) or other segmented areas.
+Likewise, they are not applicable to the Visual Flight Rules (VFR) traffic pattern of an airport.
+Further revisions of these documents are expected to address other operational scenarios and sensors better suited to meet smaller aircraft needs, as well as other DAA architectures, including ground-based sensors. .
+In addition, the TSO Authorization (TSOA) does not address TSOA Installation Approval which is a separate approval required to install the TSO compliant article/equipment in an aircraft

 Even though DOD has been using ground based DAA systems in the NAS that may benefit operations at lower altitudes (below Class A), much of the DOD’s UAS DAA technologies are not available to public and commercial applications.